Managing Your Bowel and Bladder After a Spinal Injury

 Just as with bowel management, the first step in managing your bladder after a spinal injury is to seek medical advice.
 A healthcare provider can assess your symptoms, consider the specifics of your spinal injury, and suggest appropriate treatments.

-- Suprapubic catheters - a suprapubic catheter is an indwelling catheter inserted into the bladder via a small surgical incision in the abdomen below the belly button.
+• Suprapubic catheters: a suprapubic catheter is an indwelling catheter inserted into the bladder via a small surgical incision in the abdomen below the belly button.
 If you don’t have the manual dexterity to self-catheterise, a suprapubic catheter may be suitable for you.
 Suprapubic catheters need to be changed every six weeks or so and are similar to those used for urethral use.

 Sheaths and condoms

 This form of bladder management can be used by men with a reflex bladder.
-Urinary sheaths fit over the penis like a condom and have a tube at the end to attach to a collection bag, which can be strapped to the leg or hung beside a bed.
+Urinary sheaths fit over the penis like a condom and have a tube at the end to attach to carry urine to a collection bag, which can be strapped to the leg or hung beside a bed.
 They usually come with an adhesive coating on the inside and come in a variety of lengths and widths to ensure a good fit.
 Urinary sheaths are usually changed every day.

 Maintaining a healthy urinary tract system is vitally important in maintaining good overall health.
 The following symptoms may be a sign of infection in the bladder or kidneys:

-- Concentrated, strong-smelling urine
+• Concentrated, strong-smelling urine

-- Blood in the urine
+• Blood in the urine

-- Bypassing/leaking urine
+• Bypassing/leaking urine

-- Feeling unwell with flu-like symptoms
+• Feeling unwell with flu-like symptoms

-- Sweating/goosebumps
+• Sweating/goosebumps

-- Pain in the abdomen or lower back
+• Pain in the abdomen or lower back

-- Increased spasm
+• Increased spasm

-- Swollen testicles
+• Swollen testicles

-- Raised temperature
+• Raised temperature

+Although healthcare providers can conduct tests that identify the bacteria causing an infection and prescribe the appropriate antibiotic, it is important to consider ways you can adjust your lifestyle to prevent chronic infections.
 The following methods and lifestyle improvements can all help you to manage your symptoms, improve bladder health, and enhance your quality of life:

-- Practice bladder training - this involves establishing a regular schedule for emptying the bladder.
+• Practice bladder training: this involves establishing a regular schedule for emptying the bladder.
 This can help manage incontinence and prevent bladder overdistension, which can lead to kidney damage.
 The schedule will depend on the individual's specific needs and may involve emptying the bladder every few hours, or using a catheter at set times throughout the day.

-- Adjust your diet - certain foods and drinks can irritate the bladder and exacerbate symptoms of incontinence.
-As such, it may be advisable to avoid or limit caffeinated beverages, alcohol, spicy foods and acidic foods like citrus fruits.
+• Adjust your diet: certain foods and drinks can irritate the bladder and exacerbate symptoms of incontinence.
+As such, it may be advisable to avoid or limit caffeinated beverages, alcohol, spicy foods, and acidic foods like citrus fruits.

-- Pelvic floor exercises - while these exercises may not be suitable for all individuals with spinal injuries, for some, they can help strengthen the muscles that control the bladder and improve symptoms of incontinence.
+• Pelvic floor exercises: while these exercises may not be suitable for all individuals with spinal injuries, for some, they can help strengthen the muscles that control the bladder and improve symptoms of incontinence.
 A physiotherapist can provide guidance on appropriate exercises.

 Although these tips can all be extremely helpful in managing bowel and bladder care, trying to make these kinds of lifestyle changes with a spinal injury can be a complex process, and you may require personalised advice and support.
 It is important to remember that you are not alone in this process, and there are resources available to help:

-- Your local spinal injuries centre, which can be an excellent source of support and advice
+• Your local spinal injuries centre, which can be an excellent source of support and advice

-- Your GP, who can make a referral to specialist services
+• Your GP, who can make a referral to specialist services

-- District nurses can help with bladder and bowel care
+• District nurses can help with bladder and bowel care

-- The Spinal Injuries Association’s (SIA’s) bowel management and bladder management resource hubs
+• The Spinal Injuries Association’s (SIA’s) bowel management and bladder management resource hubs

-- SIA’s SCI nurse specialists can provide practical advice and support
+• SIA’s SCI nurse specialists can provide practical advice and support

-- SIA Healthcare, a personalised service from the SIA that delivers urology and stoma products and medication straight to your door
+• SIA Healthcare, a personalised service from the SIA that delivers urology and stoma products and medication straight to your door

-- The Bladder & Bowel Community, which shares information, personal stories and support tailored for all types of bladder and bowel problems
+• The Bladder & Bowel Community, which shares information, personal stories and support tailored for all types of bladder and bowel problems

 Additionally, if you have sustained a spinal injury that was someone else’s fault, you can get in touch with the legal experts at JMW Solicitors.
 We can help determine who was responsible for the incident - whether you are making a personal injury or medical negligence claim - and help you claim the compensation you will need to help you finance any future care and lifestyle changes you may need.